Daph1986/mamamaki/README.md

 ### Code:

-1. [CSS Gradient](https://cssgradient.io/gradient-backgrounds/) to create the gradient background with CSS.
-2. [Code Institute LMS Backend Development Task Manager Miniproject by Tim Nelson](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DCP101+2017_T3/courseware/9e2f12f5584e48acb3c29e9b0d7cc4fe/054c3813e82e4195b5a4d8cd8a99ebaa/) this was used as the basis of the code and then modified to make it my own site.
+1. [Code Institute LMS Backend Development Task Manager Miniproject by Tim Nelson](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DCP101+2017_T3/courseware/9e2f12f5584e48acb3c29e9b0d7cc4fe/054c3813e82e4195b5a4d8cd8a99ebaa/) this was used as the basis of the code and then modified to make it my own site.
+2. [CSS Gradient](https://cssgradient.io/gradient-backgrounds/) to create the gradient background with CSS.
 3. [Stack Overflow](https://stackoverflow.com/questions/16841323/making-gradient-background-fill-page-with-css/16841457) to prevent the gradient background from repeating and without having to use a fixed height value with px.
-4. [Sanwebe.com](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery) as help to let JQuery add en remove extra fields for the ingredients list and the instruction list.
+4. [Sanwebe.com](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery) as help to let jQuery add and remove extra fields for the ingredients list and the instruction list.
 5. [Stack Overflow](https://stackoverflow.com/questions/20233721/how-do-you-index-on-a-jinja-template) to help me figure out how to loop over the ingredients list and the instruction list and get them displayed.
 6. [W3schools](https://www.w3schools.com/howto/howto_js_collapsible.asp) to help me make a collapsible with HTML and JavaScript.
 7. [W3schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) to help me make a scroll back to the top button.
 8. [Autoprefixer CSS](https://autoprefixer.github.io/) to optimize the use of vendor extensions in the CSS code.
 9. [Materialize](https://materializecss.com/) as a reference work on the framework.
 10. [Python Programming](https://pythonprogramming.net/decorator-wrappers-flask-tutorial-login-required/) as how to use the Login_Required decorator.

+<div align="right"><a href="#top">🔝</a></div>

 ### Media